lickorice/shalltear/README.md

 ## Changelog
 ### `v0.1.0b` (Items and Auction Update)
+- **Add new prestige currency 💎 Materia which can only be obtained after resetting.** Materia can be used to purchase roles, items, etc.
+- **Add new Farm Prestige system.** When max plots have been reached, you can do command `s!farmprestige` to fully reset your farm.
+When this happens, your **Farm Prestige level will increase**, and you will gain **1 💎 Materia** per **100 million gil** you have on-hand.
+- **Add new Profile system.** `s!profile` will show your stats, including your 💎 Materia count, prestige levels, among others.
 - Add command `s!declarebankruptcy` which would reset your current farm instance and gil balance (in case of farm failure).
 - Plot system fully revamped and optimized.
 - Miscellaneous administration tools: